 Generic version

 Imitrex is available in a generic form called sumatriptan.
-A generic drug is an exact copy of the active drug in a brand-name medication.
+A generic drug is an exact copy of the active ingredient in a brand-name medication.
 The generic is considered to be as safe and effective as the original drug.
 And generics tend to cost less than brand-name drugs.

 If your doctor has prescribed Imitrex and you’re interested in using sumatriptan instead, talk with your doctor.
 They may have a preference for one version or the other.
 You’ll also need to check your insurance plan, as it may only cover one or the other.